Autism therapies: Parent-mediated interventions

 Parent-mediated interventions offer support and practical advice to parents of autistic children.
-A 2013 Cochrane Review found that there was no evidence of gains in most of the primary measures of the studies (e.g., the child's adaptive behaviour), however there was strong evidence for a positive pattern of change in parent-child interactions.
+A 2013 Cochrane Review found that there was no evidence of gains in most of the primary measures of the studies (e.g., the child's adaptive behavior), however there was strong evidence for a positive pattern of change in parent-child interactions.
 There was some uncertain evidence of changes in the child's language and communication.
 A very small number of randomized and controlled studies suggest that parent training can lead to reduced maternal depression, improved maternal knowledge of autism and communication style, and improved child communicative behavior, but due to the design and number of studies available, definitive evidence of effectiveness is not available.

 Early detection of ASD in children can often occur before a child reaches the age of three years old.
 Methods that target early behavior can influence the quality of life for a child with ASD.
 Parents can learn methods of interaction and behavior management to best assist their child's development.
 A 2013 Cochrance review concluded that there were some improvements when parent intervention was used.